What Is an Inverter and How Does It Work?

 In addition, when solar power is available, most of your appliances will run on it.
 This would result in lower monthly energy bills.

-Typed of Inverters Based on the Power Grid Connection
+Inverter Types Based on the Power Grid Connection

 Again, depending on whether or not the main grid is supplied, these inverters are classified as on-grid (tie grid) inverters or off-grid inverters.

-The type of inverter that feeds into the main electrical distribution line is referred to as an on-grid or tie grid inverter.
+The type of inverter that feeds into the main electrical distribution line is referred to as an on-grid or tie-grid inverter.

 To put it another way, its output is linked to the main grid via a net metering system.
 Excess energy generated by your solar power system is fed back into the grid.